thephez/docs-core/docs/guide/wallets-wallet-files.md

 Specifying different index numbers will create different unlinkable child keys from the same parent keys.
 Repeating the procedure for the child keys using the child chain code will create unlinkable grandchild keys.

-Because creating child keys requires both a key and a chain code, the key and chain code together are called the <<glossary:extended key>>.
-An <<glossary:extended private key>> and its corresponding <<glossary:extended public key>> have the same chain code.
-The (top-level parent) <<glossary:master private key>> and master chain code are derived from random data, as illustrated below.
+Because creating child keys requires both a key and a chain code, the key and chain code together are called the [extended key](../resources/glossary.md#extended-key).
+An [extended private key](../resources/glossary.md#extended-private-key) and its corresponding [extended public key](../resources/glossary.md#extended-public-key) have the same chain code.
+The (top-level parent) [master private key](../resources/glossary.md#master-private-key) and master chain code are derived from random data, as illustrated below.

 ![Creating A Root Extended Key Pair](https://dash-docs.github.io/img/dev/en-hd-root-keys.svg)

-A <<glossary:root seed>> is created from either 128 bits, 256 bits, or 512 bits of random data.
+A [root seed](../resources/glossary.md#root-seed) is created from either 128 bits, 256 bits, or 512 bits of random data.
 This root seed of as little as 128 bits is the the only data the user needs to backup in order to derive every key created by a particular wallet program using particular settings.

 > 🚧 HD Wallet Compatibility
 >